 Mei Yi appears regularly at major festivals world-wide, with invitations from Lorin Maazel’s Castletown Festival, Mänttä Festival in Finland, the Pharos Arts Foundation in Cyprus and the Britten-Pears in Aldeburgh working with Mitsuko Uchida.
-As a new music advocate, she performed at Vienna’s Schoenberg Centre, Park Lane Group at the Southbank, Ultraschall Festival in Berlin, Pinakothek der Moderne in Munich, and at the Roche Commisions for Unsuk Chin.
-The 2013/14 season sees Mei Yi appearing at the Lucerne Festival, Huddersfield Festival, Wigmore Hall, Hamburg’s NDR 'Das Neue Werk' Series, Poznan Spring Festival, and with the Filharmonia Poznanska, the Orchestre Symphonique de Bretagne and many more.
+As a new music advocate, she performed at Vienna’s Schoenberg Centre, Park Lane Group at the Southbank, Huddersfield Festival, Ultraschall Festival in Berlin and Das Neue Werk in Hamburg.
+The 2013/14 season sees Mei Yi embark on a number of international debuts, including recitals at the Lucerne Festival, City Hall Hong Kong, Cemal Resit Rey Concert Hall in Istanbul, concerto appearances with the Oviedo Filharmonia, Poznan Philharmonic and the Philharmonia Orchestra at the Royal Festival Hall.
 In addition to her performances this season, Mei Yi begins her teaching position at the Royal Welsh College of Music and Drama.

 A native of Malaysia, Mei Yi was awarded the medal of Setiawan Tuanku Muhriz for her contribution towards art and music in her home country.
 In London where she now resides, Mei Yi enjoys playing chamber music with Dimitri Ashkenazy, Shlomy Dobrinsky, Patricia Kopatchinskaya, Antti Siirala, Matthew Trusler, Ashley Wass, as well as working with prominent composers such as Dai Fujikura, Chris Paul Harman and Unsuk Chin.
-Following the success of her debut recording “Recital”, Mei Yi’s award-winning new album “Musical Toys” extends her exploration of the 20th/21st century repertoire.
-It was featured in The Times, Neue Zurcher Zeitung, Lebrecht’s CD of the Week and garnered 5* reviews from the BBC Music Magazine and Germany's Klassik.
+Following the success of her debut recording “Recital”, MeiYi’s new award-winning album “Musical Toys” has been featured in The Times, The Examiner, Neue Zurcher Zeitung, Lebrecht’s CD of the Week and garnered 5* reviews from the BBC Music Magazine and Germany's Klassik.